99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   IAM Policies, encryption at rest with AWS KMS, in transit
   - Example lambda to commit / i think other services as well to commit.
 The Dev can use AWS SDK to instantiate a CodeCommit client.
 The client can then be used with
     put_file which adds or updates a file in a branch in an AWS CodeCommit repo.
-  - connections to AWS CodeCommit repos with IAM user, configure Git credentials for CodeCommit in the IAM console
+  - connections to AWS CodeCommit repos with IAM user, configure Git credentials for CodeCommit in the IAM console to get access:
+    - Generate HTTPS Git credentials.
+    - Generate new SSH keys and associate the PUBLIC SSH key to each of your developer's IAM user.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc98d861-4d4f-4ab7-90fd-260eda8be962">